 I am not sure where I stand politically; is harmony springs liberal or conservative?

 Neither and both (did you see that coming?).
 We don't say what to believe.
 Each person freely lives out their understanding of faith and its implications on life (including politics).
 Everyone at Harmony Springs has their own opinions.
 Our tradition has a saying that goes, 'where there are two of us there are three opinions.'
 We like to be independent which means we question everything, grapple with faith, have vigorous discussions, and often come out in different places.
 We encourage independent thinking.

 Does allowing different perspectives/ beliefs work in a single church?

-Harmony Springs is part of a 200 year old tradition that was formed on the American frontier by people fed up with denominations and factions separating Christians based on habits, dogma, and preferences.
-They wisely decided that the faith in Jesus should be central and first - that any other belief would fall far secondary to their focus on Jesus.
-They understood that people would, by nature, be forming their own beliefs and should have permission and freedom to do so as their faith in Jesus informed.
+Harmony Springs is part of a 200-year-old movement that was formed on the American frontier by people fed up with denominations and factions separating people based on habits, dogma, and preferences.
+They wisely decided that unity should be central and first - that any other belief would fall far secondary to their focus.
+They understood that people would, by nature, be forming their own beliefs and should have permission and freedom to do so.

 A motto of the early movement, "In essentials, unity; in opinions, liberty; in all things love."
 Harmony Springs is a place of community that brings individuals together to focus on spirituality.
 So, even when pastors, teachers, leaders, and members vocalize their ideas, they speak for themselves.
 Individual convictions, even when articulated from individuals holding positions of leadership, come secondary to the collective voice.